This article is part of the Psychology section.

 It’s very easy to get scrambled up in these two overlapping universes of sincerity and business, not just in music but also in life in general.
 In this world in which everything has a price tag, where everything is bought and sold, even the most sincere human emotions are marketable, manipulable commodities.
 In fact, getting access to these deepest human emotions is the ultimate goal of marketing, which is why sexuality, music and children are used so much in advertising.

-The difference between “commercial show” and “artistic sincerity” is the difference between pornography and loving intimacy, between advertising and scientific analysis, or between most modern commercial pop music and real, sincere music (of any style).
-It’s not surprising that so many pop music videos are so suggestive of pornography: both porno and commercial pop are based on the financial exploitation of what should be sacred human activities (making love and making music).
+The difference between “commercial show” and “artistic sincerity” is the difference between pornography and loving intimacy, between advertising and science, or between a lot of modern commercial pop music and real, sincere music (of any style).
+It’s not surprising that so many pop music videos are so suggestive of pornography: both porn and commercial pop music are based on the financial exploitation of what should be sacred human activities (making love and making music).

 TYPES OF MUSIC: SINCERE MUSIC, SHOWY MUSIC

-Our personality is almost certainly better adapted to some musical styles than to others but we need to be able to play in all musical styles.
+Each musician’s personality is almost certainly better adapted to some musical styles than to others, but we need to be able to play in all musical styles.
 Therefore we need to be able to work in an objective, scientific way on the way we play (our technique) in order to to be able to change this (when necessary) from what would come naturally to us.
-In this way we can make ourselves sound like “someone else” when needed.
+In this way, we can make ourselves sound like “someone else” when needed.
 In this sense, a musician does sometimes need to be an actor.
 So let’s now go back to the subject of “acting”.

 SOAP OPERA OR SHAKESPEARE ?
 FEELING IT OR FAKING IT.

-Performing in public we shouldn’t be acting any more than we are acting when we play without public – unless we are doing something purely commercial where sincere motivation is impossible.
-Ideally, it is “on stage” where we need to be the most deeply in touch with ourselves, sincere and authentic in order to not be adversely affected by the public.
+When performing with an audience we shouldn’t be acting any more than we are acting when we play without public – unless we are doing something purely commercial where sincere motivation is impossible.
+Curiously, it is when we are “on stage” that we need to be the most deeply in touch with ourselves, sincere and authentic, in order to not be adversely affected by the public.
 If only this was an easy state to achieve !!
 It’s such a shame that right at that exact place and time when we most need something, that “something” becomes the most elusive and difficult to find!